Is Solar Right For My Home?

-Is Your Roof in A Good Condition?
+Is Your Roof In Good Condition?

-To install the solar panel, your roof has to be in a good condition and preferably made of durable roofing materials such as asphalt shingles, metals, or tiles.
+To install the solar panel, your roof has to be in good condition and preferably made of durable roofing materials such as asphalt shingles, metals, or tiles.
 In case the roof needs some repair, or you plan to replace it anytime soon, we would recommend you get it done before installing solar panels.

 Another prerequisite is space—your roof should have ample space to install multiple panels.
-How much space the solar energy system will exactly need depends on factors like your energy requirement, your roof’s direction, and sun exposure, your location, and the number of solar panels you install.
+How much space the solar energy system will exactly need depends on factors like your energy requirement, your roof’s direction, sun exposure, your location, and the number of solar panels you install.
 It’s ideal to not have poorly-located vents and chimneys, as they tend to limit the available space.

 Maybe your roof requires replacement, but you don’t want to go ahead with it right away.
 Or maybe, the roof space is not enough for installing the panels.
 Despite these restrictions, you can go ahead with solar installation if you have a spacious backyard.